-Building Resilient Transport through Strategic Asset Management - Conference Paper
+Building Resilient Transport Through Strategic Asset Management

-Drawing on Auckland Transport’s ten-year journey, the paper demonstrates how embedding a robust Asset Management Framework aligned with ISO 55001 can improve decision-making, reduce organisational silos, lift maturity, and build investor confidence.
+Drawing on Auckland Transport's ten-year journey, the paper demonstrated how embedding a robust Asset Management Framework aligned with ISO 55001 can improve decision-making, reduce organisational silos, lift maturity, and build investor confidence.
 Measurable improvements in asset management maturity and organisational alignment show the tangible value of this approach.

-New Zealand’s transport network is vital to the nation’s social and economic prosperity, yet it faces significant challenges, including an infrastructure investment deficit, rising costs, climate change adaptation, and workforce constraints.
+New Zealand's transport network is vital to the nation's social and economic prosperity, yet it faces significant challenges including an infrastructure investment deficit, rising costs, climate change adaptation, and workforce constraints.
 Addressing these issues requires a strategic approach to asset management that optimises limited resources while ensuring resilience and stability in critical transport infrastructure.

 Asset management provides a coordinated framework to balance cost, risk, and performance outcomes across stakeholder groups and time horizons.
 The development of an Asset Management Framework is essential for transport infrastructure organisations to align their teams, processes, and systems effectively.
 This framework offers a precise, end-to-end description of how good-quality asset management is implemented, enabling organisations to manage risks, improve communication, and foster collaboration across diverse teams.

-This Auckland case study highlights the importance of leveraging limited resources through strategic asset management practices.
-By embedding a robust framework, transport organisations can mature their systems, manage risks effectively, and build investor confidence, ultimately contributing to a resilient and sustainable transport network for New Zealand’s future.
+This case study highlights the importance of leveraging limited resources through strategic asset management practices.
+By embedding a robust framework, transport organisations can mature their systems, manage risks effectively, and build investor confidence, ultimately contributing to a resilient and sustainable transport network for New Zealand's future.

 Previous